Pregnant dog peacefully sleeping on a cozy blanket with sunlight streaming through the window.

 Taking care of a pregnant dog involves more than just providing food and water.
 Here are some key points to remember:

-4. Minimize Stress: Stress can affect your dog’s pregnancy, so it’s essential to keep her environment calm.
+Stress can affect your dog’s pregnancy, so it’s essential to keep her environment calm.
 Avoid loud noises, sudden changes, or stressful situations.
-Let her rest as much as needed.
+Make sure she gets enough rest whenever needed.

 How to Prepare for Delivery

-As your dog’s due date approaches, it’s time to prepare for the birth of her puppies.
+When your dog reaches her due date it is time to begin preparations for the birth of her puppies.
 Here’s how you can prepare:

 What Are the Signs of Labor in Dogs?